yesnik/symfony-guides/symfony_flex.md

 It automates the most common tasks of Symfony applications, like installing and removing bundles and other Composer dependencies.

+The main entry point of a Symfony Recipe is a `manifest.json` file that describes the operations that need to be done to automatically register the package in a Symfony application.
+Look at [framework-bundle](https://github.com/symfony/recipes/tree/master/symfony/framework-bundle) recipe.

 ## Symfony Recipes Server

 Link: https://flex.symfony.com/